KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ## Proposition

-Members of the Pretty Prairie United Methodist Church, a congregation of around 65 in the rural farming community of [Pretty Prairie](http://en.wikipedia.org/wiki/Pretty_Prairie,_Kansas) in Kansas, contacted me about designing a new website and marketing plan for the church.
+Members of the Pretty Prairie United Methodist Church, a congregation of around 65 in the rural farming community of [Pretty Prairie](http://en.wikipedia.org/wiki/Pretty_Prairie,_Kansas), Kansas (population 688), contacted me about designing a new website and marketing plan for the church.

 Pretty Prairie, Kansas, U.S.A.
 ![](google-maps-and-trends/google-map-usa-pretty-prairie.png)